Samael: Gnosticism

-In the Apocryphon of John, On the Origin of the World, and Hypostasis of the Archons, found in the Nag Hammadi library, Samael is one of three names of the demiurge, whose other names are Yaldabaoth, Saklas and Yahweh.
+In the Apocryphon of John, On the Origin of the World, and Hypostasis of the Archons, found in the Nag Hammadi library, Samael is one of three names of the demiurge, whose other names are Yaldabaoth and Saklas.

 After Yaldabaoth claims sole divinity for himself, the voice of Sophia comes forth calling him Samael, due to his ignorance.
 In On the Origin of the World, his name is explained as "blind god" and his fellow Archons are said to be blind, too.
-This reflecting the characteristics of the Christian devil, making people blind, as does the devil in 2 Corinthians 4.
+This reflects the characteristics of the Christian devil, making people blind, as does the devil in 2 Corinthians 4.
 Also Samael is the first sinner in the Hypostasis of the Archons and the First Epistle of John calls the devil as sinner from the beginning.
 These characteristics combined with his boasting conflates the Jewish god with the devil.
 His appearance is that of a lion-faced serpent.
 Although the Gnostics and Jewish originally used the same source, both depictions of Samael developed independently.

 Samael is sometimes confused in some books with Camael, who appears in the Coptic Gospel of the Egyptians also as an evil power, whose name is similar to words meaning "like God" (but Camael with a waw missing).
 The name might be explained, because in Jewish traditions, the snake had the form of a camel, before it was banished by God.